Green line (Stockholm metro): Future plans

-A new 4.1 km long line is also under construction that will run from Odenplan on the Green line and serve new stations at Hagastaden, Södra Hagalund and Arenastaden.
-The new line is designated as the Yellow line, but some sources suggest it will be operated as a branch of the Green line.
+A new 4.1 km long line is also under construction that will run from Odenplan on the Green Line and serve new stations at Hagastaden, Södra Hagalund and Arenastaden.
+The new line was formerly designated as the Yellow line, but since May 2023 SL intends to operate it as a branch of the Green Line.

-There are plans to divert the Roslagsbanan commuter rail in tunnel via Odenplan to a terminus at T-Centralen, thus providing interchanges with the Green line at both those stations.
+There are plans to divert the Roslagsbanan commuter rail in tunnel via Odenplan to a terminus at T-Centralen, thus providing interchanges with the Green Line at both those stations.